availproject/avail/README.md

 ### Upgrade process

-For development purposes use sudo calls to upload new runtime.
-Since we have block size and transaction weight limits, upgrade is a three step process:
+Since we have block size limits, runtime upgrade is a three step process.
+Preferred way to upgrade runtime is through governance/democracy feature.
+For each step, submit preimage with changes, and use preimage hash to submit proposal.
+Steps are:

+1. Submit `dataAvailability/submit_block_length_proposal` proposal with increased block size limits (eg. 512 rows x 256 columns)
+2. Submit `system/set_code` proposal with uploaded `da_runtime.compact.wasm`
+3. Submit `dataAvailability/submit_block_length_proposal` proposal with block limits reverted to initial setting

+For development purposes, its possible to use sudo calls with unchecked weight to increase block size limits and upload new runtime.
+In that case, steps are:

-1. Use `sudo/sudoCall` to invoke `dataAvailability/submit_block_length_proposal` with increased block limits
+1. Use `sudo/sudoCall` to invoke `dataAvailability/submit_block_length_proposal` with increased block limits (eg. 512 rows x 256 columns)
 2. Use `sudo/sudoUncheckedWeight(call, weight)` with 0 weight to invoke `system/set_code` and upload `da_runtime.compact.wasm`
 3. Use `sudo/sudoCall` to invoke `dataAvailability/submit_block_length_proposal` and revert block limits to initial setting